multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2018-08-26 5.3.0.2 FIX: Restore configuration has been fixed in the command line edition
+                   ENH: Cache-level and cache-lifetime can be set separately for each user
+                   ENH: In client/server mode, only unencrypted user attributes are sent back to a successful client request
+                   ENH: Enhanced monitoring
+2018-08-22 5.3.0.1 ENH: Monitoring fields added (create_host, create_time, last_update_host)
 2018-08-21 5.3.0.0 FIX: stream_timeout is no more pushed to 20 seconds in PostHttpDataXmlRequest if we are in Credential Provider mode
                    FIX: RemoveTokenFromUser() method corrected.
 Token administrative information corrected,
                         new software token created for the user